guzmaneandrew/css-exercises/flex/04-flex-information/README.md

 - The items are arranged horizontally on the page.
 - The items are only 200px wide and the text wraps.
 - The item text is centered.

+#### Observations
+- The cards would not flex when the window was resized smaller.
+Using max-width helped make sure that the cards could resize but not larger than the max-width.
+- Used Flexbox when it was unnecessary (body, .card) The elements inside of them are block-level elements so using Flexbox to make the items flow in the block direction was overkill.